mpv-player/mpv/DOCS/man/options.rst

 ``--force-window-position``
     Forcefully move mpv's video output window to default location whenever there is a change in video parameters, video stream or file.
 This used to be the default behavior.
-Currently only affects X11 and SDL VOs.
+Currently only affects X11, macvk and SDL VOs.

 ``--auto-window-resize=<yes|no>``
     By default, mpv will automatically resize itself if the video's size changes